I’ll try to keep this brief.

-In less than four years, the change bin change for my eye.
+In less than four years, the change don change for my eye.

 Unlike in all previous elections where I had been vocal about my position (In ‘93, I remember arguing with Enaholo in Primary 5 why Tofa was actually the answer – my daddy said so) this time has been different.
 I have been almost mute.
 And it hasn’t helped that I am on a break from active social media posting.

-So this post is for myself to publicly record my position and serves as a response to those who somehow think my political position is relevant to them.
+So this post is for me to publicly record my position and serves as a response to those who somehow think my political position is relevant to them.

 Buhari vs. Atiku.

-On one hand, have we have Buhari, on who I gave my ‘final’ verdict on the Buhari administration almost 2 years ago.
+On one hand, we have Buhari – I gave my ‘final’ verdict on the Buhari administration almost 2 years ago.
 He failed.
 I am not here to argue if he did better than Jonathan.
 Once you have Jonathan as your yardstick in governance, you have already failed.